An easy recipe for microwave cherry crisp for one! A quick way to satisfy your sweet tooth!

 I thought that the white Pyrex ramekins were standard issue, and basically the only option when it comes to ramekins.
 But then I looked around and saw these in chartreuse, (affiliate link) and now I super want them.
 Look at the cute shape!
 And who can say no to chartreuse?

-- ½ Tablespoon flour (can use gluten free)
+- ½ Tablespoon gluten free flour (can use regular flour if you wish)

 - 2 Tablespoons gluten-free oats